gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.7.4.1 2014/03/26 Added info to README about enum class errors. v8.7.4.0 2014/03/21 Improved Print class by encapsulating all printing calls into functions, and providing a dynamic way of enabling/disabling them, rather than using macros in Config.hpp. v8.7.3.0 2014/03/21 Fixed bug which caused a segmentation fault by setting functionCallback to NULL if not provided to Cmd constructor.
+v8.7.5.0 2014/03/26 Fixed example code so that it didn't use private Clide::Print variables and cause compiler errors, closes #117.
+Added -std=c++0x compiler flag to example code build in the Makefile. v8.7.4.1 2014/03/26 Added info to README about enum class errors. v8.7.4.0 2014/03/21 Improved Print class by encapsulating all printing calls into functions, and providing a dynamic way of enabling/disabling them, rather than using macros in Config.hpp. v8.7.3.0 2014/03/21 Fixed bug which caused a segmentation fault by setting functionCallback to NULL if not provided to Cmd constructor.
 Converted the end-of-command character from a macro in Config.hpp to a variable in RxBuff, which is provided in the constructor.
 Modified existing unit tests accordingly and added new unit tests for specifically testing that the end-of-command char works.